Dysport vs Botox: Which is Better for Wrinkles in 2024

 Pros of Dysport:

-• Spreads more easily, making it a better choice for a larger surface area such as the forehead area
+- It spreads more quickly, making it a better choice for a larger surface area, such as the forehead area

 Cons of Dysport: